MongoEngine/mongoengine/CONTRIBUTING.rst

 MongoEngine supports CPython 2.7 and newer.
 Language features not supported by all interpreters can not be used.
-The codebase is written in a compatible manner for python 2 & 3 so it is important that this is taken into account when it comes to discrepencies between the 2 versions (check this https://python-future.org/compatible_idioms.html).
-Travis runs run the tests against the different versions as a safety net.

 Python 2/3 compatibility
 ----------------------